 The countrywide implementation required more intensive work through media and social media than the demo project.
 Additional effort was made for spreading the information campaign and solving the language barrier for minorities and ethnical groups.
 For that purpose, the communication materials were translated and distributed to the local doctors and media.

 In general, the interest of media to the HPV vaccination was low and even when reporting on HPV introduction, it was not placed among priority topics.
 The MoLHSA involved popular oncologists, gynecologists and pediatrists to participate in media activities, but the campaigns were not complex and continuous enough.
-Most effectively worked popular TV shows, where the discussion and debates among anti-vaccers and vaccine supporters were facilitated by qualified journalists but it happened only few times and was not sufficient for achieving a sustainable impact on vaccine uptake Thus, the communication activities lacked dedicated funds for journalist training and only few of them were trained with the support of UNICEF.
+Most effectively worked popular TV shows, where the discussion and debates among anti-vaccers and vaccine supporters were facilitated by qualified journalists but it happened only few times and was not sufficient for achieving a sustainable impact on vaccine uptake.
+Thus, the communication activities lacked dedicated funds for journalist training and only few of them were trained with the support of UNICEF.

 The communication unit of NCDC emphasized antivaccers’ attempts of approaching socially vulnerable people and parents of disabled children by spreading negative messages on vaccination through the Facebook pages on social services.
 The NCDC avoided direct interactions with this groups and intensified channeling of positive messaging through different communication means as suggested by the communication strategy.